polluxau/the-finals-linux-troubleshoot-guide/README.md

 **PROTON**

-Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS, you do not need bleeding edge unless the game breaks after a update which please look at the bottom of the page for enabling bleeding edge if this happens
+Please use Proton experimental, experimental has all of the latest patches from valve for THE FINALS NOT bleeding edge

 --------------------------------------